karimmorel/degustimer/README.md

 With this project, I tried to do the exercise you sent me as seriously as possible.
 There is may be things that can vary with what you were expecting, I did the application as I understood it.

 For example, in my application, there is only one task running at a time (like in Toggl).
-When you add a new task and there is already one running, the previous stops automatically.
+When you add a new task and there is already one running, the previous one stops automatically.

 I tried to make the application working on each navigator, on phone or on a desktop, with or without javascript (of course, the timer wont work without javascript).